wiremock/api-template-library/googleapis.com-businessprofileperformance/index.md

 ---
 slug: "googleapis-com-businessprofileperformance"
-name: "Business Profile Performance API"
+title: "Business Profile Performance API"
 provider: "googleapis.com"
 description: "The Business Profile Performance API allows merchants to fetch performance\
   \ reports about their business profile on Google.
 Note - If you have a quota of\